shubtheone/PyRedis---A-redis-clone/README.md

 # PyRedis Documentation
 ## Overview

 PyRedis is a simplified Redis-like in-memory data structure server implemented in Python.
 It provides core Redis functionality including multiple data types, key expiration, and a Redis-compatible command interface.
+I've used lists and dictionaries to make the datatypes become more compatible.

 ![image](https://github.com/user-attachments/assets/ddcf4c27-d959-45be-a276-04fe84d18716)